lcrostarosa/zingTreeAnalytics/README.md

 ```

 ### Instructions
-1. Replace your API Key with the one in ZingTreeReporting.py
+1. Replace your API Key with the one in ZingTreeReporting.py Line 5
-2.
-3. Run
+2. Replace your Token in line 29
+3. Replace the start/end date as needed in line 29
 4. (Optional) - Change the directory where the data dumps.
+5. Run

 Any suggestions to improve are welcomed!